-This Policy is in accordance with the European Directive 2017/828 of 11th May 2017 and the French financial market regulation (namely, Articles L.522-22 and R.533-16 of the French Financial and Monetary Code "Code Monétaire et Financier"), articles 321-132 to 321-134 of the Règlement Général AMF, and article 29 of the LEC Law2.
+This Policy is in accordance with the European Directive 2017/828 of 11th May 2017 and the French financial market regulation (namely, Articles L.522-22 and R.533-16 of the French Financial and Monetary Code "Code Monétaire et Financier", and article 29 of the LEC Law).
 This set of regulations sets out requirements for asset management companies to establish effective and long-term shareholder engagement both through rights attached to voting shares and by other means.